-How to grow Bougainvillea
+How to Grow Bougainvillea in Australia

 Bougainvilleas put on a showy display of vibrant colour throughout summer.
 These vigorous vines are drought tolerant and very hardy once established.
 Bougainvilleas prefer a tropical or warm temperate climate but will tolerate and recover from a few light touches of frost.